Ella Eyre discography

-This is the discography of English singer and songwriter Ella Eyre.
-Her debut studio album, Feline, was released in August 2015.
-It peaked at number 4 on the UK Albums Chart.
-The album includes the singles "Deeper", "If I Go", "Comeback", "Together" and "Good Times".
+The discography of English singer and songwriter Ella Eyre consists of two studio albums, three extended plays, twenty-nine singles and various guest appearances and songwriting credits.
+Eyre's studio album, Feline, was released in August 2015.
+It peaked at number 4 on the UK Albums Chart and includes the singles "Deeper", "If I Go", "Comeback", "Together" and "Good Times".
+It was followed by her second studio album a decade later, Everything, in Time, in 2025.